elastic/rally/docs/quickstart.rst

 Next steps
 ----------

-Now you can check :doc:`how to run benchmarks </race>`, get a better understanding how to interpret the numbers in the :doc:`summary report </summary_report>` or start to :doc:`create your own tracks </adding_tracks>`.
+Now you can check :doc:`how to run benchmarks </race>`, get a better understanding how to interpret the numbers in the :doc:`summary report </summary_report>`, :doc:`configure </configuration>` Rally to better suit your needs or start to :doc:`create your own tracks </adding_tracks>`.
 Be sure to check also some :doc:`tips and tricks </recipes>` to help you understand how to solve specific problems in Rally.

 Also run ``esrally --help`` to see what options are available and keep the :doc:`command line reference </command_line_reference>` handy for more detailed explanations of each option.